maryambabaei/hybrid-FEM-LSSVR/Profiling.md

 - **Deterministic results** with minimal variance
 - **Exact solution** without convergence concerns
 - **Best choice** for linear PDE constraints
+- **Final optimization**: Sequential processing is optimal for current problem sizes

 **Optimization-Based Approaches:**
 - Flexible for non-linear constraints but **fundamentally slower** for linear problems
-- Even extensive optimizations (warm starting, adaptive settings, better initialization) provide only marginal improvements
+- Even extensive optimizations provide only marginal improvements
 - **Not recommended** when direct linear algebra formulations are possible

 **Key Takeaway:** For problems amenable to direct linear algebra solution, optimization-based methods should be avoided due to their inherent computational overhead.
+For the direct approach, parallelization provides no benefit at current scales due to threading overhead exceeding computational gains.

 ## Further Improvements Considered

 ### For Direct Linear Algebra Version
 - **Already optimal**: The direct approach achieves near-theoretical minimum computational complexity
+- **Parallel Processing**: Attempted ThreadPoolExecutor parallelization but found detrimental due to overhead (added ~40% overhead for fast element computations ~0.0005s each)
+- **Optimal Configuration**: M=8 provides best numerical stability (M=20 causes overflow), sequential processing is fastest for current problem sizes
 - **Potential**: GPU acceleration for very large problems, though not beneficial at current scale

 ### For Optimization-Based Dual Version